Tubal Reversal Specialist in Northern New Jersey

-We are proud to offer affordable and state of the art robotic tubal reversal.
-Many of our patients travel from far to visit us for tubal reversal procedure.
+We are proud to offer affordable and effective, minimally invasive, robotic-assisted tubal reversal.
+Many of our patients travel from far for tubal reversal procedure.

 Is Robotic Surgery Safe?

-Dr Ghomi has been performing hundreds of robotic surgeries annually since 2009.
-Robotic surgery has become standard of care in many surgical procedures in the United States.
+Dr. Ghomi has been performing hundreds of robotic surgeries annually since 2009.
+Robotic surgery has become a standard of care in many surgical procedures in the United States.
 Complications of robotic surgery is similar to traditional laparoscopic surgery.
-Robotic surgery enables the surgeon to perform delicate task of sewing the fallopian tubes together with unmatched precision and dexterity.
-The surgery is performed through four dime sized incisions.
+Robotic surgery enables the surgeon to perform the delicate task of sewing the fallopian tubes together with unmatched precision and dexterity.
+The surgery is performed through four dime-sized incisions.
 Patients are discharged home after few hours of observation.
 Increased body weight is not an impediment to performing robotic tubal reversal.

 Does Is Matter How the Tubes Were Tied?

 Yes.
 The method by which the tubed were tied affects the success of reversal.
 The more damage caused to the tubes and the more length removed, the worse the success.
 The burning of the tubes causes the most damage and is associated with the lowest success rate.
 We still offer tubal reversal if burning or cautery used as a means of ligation after providing detailed counseling.
 Additionally, there are circumstances where it may not be possible to reverse both tubes if one tube is found to be too damaged or too shortened to reverse during surgery.
 We still make every effort to reverse the tube that would provide the best chance of success.
 Reversing a damaged tube would increase the chances of developing tubal pregnancy in that tube.